kmlawson/ZotDevon/README.md

 **I See Weird Behavior After Canceling and Restarting ZotDevon**

 Currently ZotDevon has an AppleScript which calls a Ruby script.
 When the AppleScript is cancelled before import is complete, the Ruby script findnew.rb continue to download the updates.
 The script should ideally be improved to keep track of the process number of the launched Ruby script and shut it down in event of cancellation.
 Until this is incorporated, you will need to either wait for the import script to complete of its own accord before restarting, or open Activity Monitor, search for Ruby and force quit the ruby script running.
 If there are multiple ruby scripts running on your computer, inspect the process to determine what is what.

+**How Do I Start Over If Something Goes Wrong?**

+If there are problems with the import first try running the script again.
+It could be that the download from zotero.org failed for some reason and the script may have a partially downloaded copy of your database that it can start from again.

+If you want to start completely over, delete the keys.txt, and if you see it, the new.txt and any _backup.txt files in your ZotDevon folder.
+Then run the script again.